DPHAD/PartWasherGrid/README.md

 # PartWasherGrid
 With an economical magnetic stirrer (or magnetic mixer) and a sealable plastic container from the dollar store, you're most of the way towards a DIY part washer!

-The only missing piece is something to keep the part being washed away from the stir bar (the spinning pill-looking thing that sits inside the liquid).
+The only missing piece is something to keep the part away from the stir bar (the spinning pill-looking thing that sits inside the liquid).
 This 3D model provides a (sort of) customizable object that does exactly that.

 ![DIY Part Washer](https://github.com/DPHAD/PartWasherGrid/blob/master/Magnetic%20Stirrer%20Part%20Washer%20Animation%20Small.gif)